Ruislip: Urban development

 The first train on the new railway line ran on 30 June 1904, and the new station at Ruislip opened on 4 July.
 The area became popular with ramblers, who would head to the Ruislip Lido, and general day-trippers who sought out the countryside.
 Local residents in Ruislip established their own tea gardens, which they advertised for the visitors.
 In particular, the Poplars, a Georgian house built in 1774 on the corner of the High Street and Ickenham Road, opened a tea garden in the grounds.
 It was eventually demolished in 1929 to make way for shops.
 A similar establishment was opened in light of the new railway on the corner of Sharps Lane, known as the Orchard Bungalow.
 It was eventually expanded and became The Orchard Hotel.

 The new urban district was formed on 30 September 1904, covering the parish, which had previously been part of the Uxbridge Rural District.
 At the time the parish incorporated Ruislip Manor, South Ruislip, Eastcote and Northwood.
 The new urban district council held its first meeting at Northwood School on 1 October, the day after forming.

 King's End was developed as a residential road in the early 1900s.
 By 1907, the first of the new homes were completed and residents began to move into them.
 The road was named King's End Avenue, though reverted to the original name of King's End later in the century.

 The district experienced a sharp rise in population, from 6,217 in 1911 to 72,791 in 1961, caused by the extension of the Metropolitan Railway, termed Metro-land, which brought with it an increase in suburban house building.
-As a consequence, the district was one of the first in England to devise a statutory planning scheme in 1914, following the Housing and Town Planning Act 1909.
+As a consequence, the district was one of the first in England to devise a statutory planning scheme in 1914, following the Housing, Town Planning, etc. Act 1909.
 The council had been prompted to follow this new act by the chairman of the council, Mr. Elgood, an architect, and the clerk to the council, Mr. Abbot.
 Members of the council had already raised concerns over some of the new building work around Eastcote and South Ruislip, and the new development near Northwood station which they described as "badly arranged and closely [sic]packed".